-There are roughly 230 Breathe Easy groups throughout the UK.
+Our Breathe Easy groups are spread throughout the UK.
 They’re run by member volunteers and support anyone affected by a lung condition, their families and carers.
 They usually meet once a month and are a vital part of the BLF.

 How can you support them?